privacyguides/privacyguides.org/docs/mobile-browsers.en.md

 ##### iCloud Sync

 Synchronization of Safari History, Tab Groups, iCloud Tabs and saved passwords are E2EE.
-However, bookmarks are [not](https://support.apple.com/en-us/HT202303).
+However, by default, bookmarks are [not](https://support.apple.com/en-us/HT202303).
 Apple can decrypt and access them in accordance with their [privacy policy](https://www.apple.com/legal/privacy/en-ww/).

+You can enable E2EE for you Safari bookmarks and downloads by enabling [Advanced Data Protection](https://support.apple.com/en-us/HT212520).
+Go to your **Apple ID name → iCloud → Advanced Data Protection**.

+- [x] Turn On **Advanced Data Protection**

-If you use iCloud, we also recommend checking to ensure Safari's default download location is set to locally on your device.
+If you use iCloud with Advanced Data Protection disabled, we also recommend checking to ensure Safari's default download location is set to locally on your device.
 This option can be found in :gear: **Settings** → **Safari** → **General** → **Downloads**.

 ### AdGuard